Skip to main content

 VA Cash-Out Rates Compared to Standard VA Rates

-VA cash-out refinance rates can be slightly higher than standard VA purchase or streamline refinance rates-often by around 0.125% to 0.25%.
-Your credit score, loan-to-value ratio, and other factors also play a role.
-Despite this bump, these loans usually carry lower interest rates than their conventional cash-out counterparts thanks to the VA’s backing.
+VA cash out rates can be slightly higher than standard VA purchase or streamline refinance rates - often by around 0.125% to 0.25%.
+Your credit score, loan-to-value ratio, and other factors also play a role, much like they do with any current va interest rates mortgage quote.
+Despite this bump, these loans usually carry lower interest rates than their conventional cash-out counterparts thanks to the VA's backing, and they typically beat lowest interest rates mortgage shoppers see on non-VA cash refinance products.
+Because VA mortgage rates can change with market conditions and lender pricing, it is also useful to understand the broader factors that influence VA mortgage rates before comparing cash-out offers.

 Ad Icon